abbeycode/UnrarKit/beta-notes.md

-Improved the `-extractFilesTo:overwrite:progress:error:` method, so it now allows cancellation in the middle of extracting a file.
+* Improved the `-extractFilesTo:overwrite:progress:error:` method, so it now allows cancellation in the middle of extracting a file.
 This will come in handy when the files in the archive are larger (Issue #74).
 Thanks, @skito!
+* Upgraded UnRAR library to v5.6.3 (Issue #77)